everything we learned from wes anderson about 'isle of dogs'

 Noah Baumbach suggested Anderson and co watch The Plague Dogs, the film adaptation of Richard Adams’s 1977 novel of the same name.
 Adams is the man responsible for Watership Down, so you can safely assume The Plague Dogs is not a barrel of laughs, with Anderson warning it’s a “very very bleak movie.”

 Wes doesn’t have a dog.
 He has a pygmy goat!

-Jason Schwartzman has a 14 and a half year old French Bulldog named Arrow Joel Schwartzman.
-Bill Murray has a half-Terrier half-Jack Russell mix, who survived an attack by a coyotes, his name is Timmy Murray.
-Bryan Cranston’s dog recently passed away - RIP Bryan Cranston’s dog.
+Jason Schwartzman has a 14-and-a-half year old French Bulldog named Arrow Joel Schwartzman.
+Bill Murray has a half-Terrier, half-Jack Russell mix, who survived an attack by a coyotes.
+His name is Timmy Murray.
+Bryan Cranston’s dog recently passed away.
 Wes Anderson is the proud owner of a pygmy goat!
 Jeff Goldblum has a red haired standard poodle named Woody who is four years old and recently broke his leg.
-Greta Gerwig does not have a dog but would like one, “I stop and pet all the dogs in New York where I live,” she says, “2018 is my year of the dog.”
+Greta Gerwig does not have a dog but would like one.
+“I stop and pet all the dogs in New York where I live,” she says, “2018 is my year of the dog.”
 Paws up!